klaviyo/klaviyo-python-sdk/README.md

 # NEW API + SDK

-NOTE: we have a python SDK to go along with our new API.
+NOTE: we have a NEW python SDK to go along with our new API.

 We recommend migrating over to our [newest SDK](https://github.com/klaviyo/klaviyo-api-python).